Serving or have served in the U.S. military? Here’s how to apply for financial aid.

 Applying for financial aid can take a little time, but it’s definitely worth it.
 You’ll have several opportunities to secure the funding you need to help pay for your education.
 By following the steps listed below, you’ll get through the process as quickly and easily as possible.

-If you ever need help, feel free to contact MCC’s Financial Aid Office at 585.292.2050 or email us.
-You can also contact the Veteran Services Office at 585.292.2030 or email us.
-We also offer financial aid workshops, where you can get help filling out your financial aid applications online.
+If you ever need help, feel free to contact MCC’s Financial Aid Office at (585) 292-2050 or email us.
+You can also contact the Veteran Services Office at (585) 292-2030 or email us.
+Feel free to use one of our financial aid computer labs, where you can get help filling out your financial aid applications.

 Keep in mind that you should file early, as it can take several weeks to get your applications approved.